tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/Android SDK API_intl_en.md

 ***(3) Returned value***

-XGPushClickedResult: opened object of notification; if the activity is open due to TPNS notification, `XGPushClickedResult` will be returned; otherwise, null will be returned.
+XGPushClickedResult: opened object of notification; if the activity is opened due to TPNS notification, `XGPushClickedResult` will be returned; otherwise, null will be returned.

 `XGPushClickedResult` class method list: